Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Compactification for the rational curve divisor

+\begin{proof} We have defined 9 maximal dimensional cones in $\mathcal{F}_\rc$ modulo $W$ and 9 types of $\ias$, with the Dynkin labels $(E_0|D_0|D'_0)A_0^{18|17|16}(E_0|D_0|D'_0)$ and with combinatorial types $(X_3|Y_2Y_2|Y_2Y_2')I_I^{18|17|16}(X_3|Y_2Y_2|Y_2'Y_2)$, respectively.
+For each type, an $\ias$ is defined by the collection of positive numbers $\ell_i$ satisfying a single linear relation, that the height difference from the left end to the right end is zero.
+This linear relation between the $\ell_i$ has 9 positive coefficients, 1 zero coefficient, and 9 negative coefficients.

+On the other hand, a point $\lambda$ in a maximal cone is defined by a collection of 19 nonnegative numbers, the intersection numbers between $\lambda$ and the 19 vectors among $\alpha_i$, $\beta_L$, $\gamma_L$, $\beta_R$, $\gamma_R$ that give the facets of this cone.
+These intersection numbers satisfy the relations given in equation~\eqref{eq:lin-relations} with the same sign pattern.
+In fact, one checks that the formulas given in Cor.~\ref{final-monodromy} give an explicit bijection between lattice points in the interiors of the 9 maximal cones of $\mathcal{F}_\rc$ and $\ias$ of the corresponding combinatorial type with all $\ell_i>0$.
+This bijection extends to the faces the maximal cones, by allowing some $\ell_i=0$, and giving the symbol substitution rules described in the lemma. \end{proof}

-Decompose $B_{LR}(\ell)$ into unit width vertical strips (in fact these are integral-affine cylinders).
+We now decompose $B_{LR}(\ell)$ into unit width vertical strips (in fact these are integral-affine cylinders).
 Cut these cylinders by the horizontal line along the base of $P_{LR}(\ell)$ joining the left to the right end, to form a collection of unit width trapezoids, and triangulate each trapezoid completely into unit lattice triangles.

 \begin{remark} If $\ell_i$ is odd for some odd $i$, the singularities of $B_{LR}(\ell)$ may not lie at integral points.
 In these cases, we can adjust the location of the singularity by moving it vertically half a unit.
-So the singularities of $B_{LR}(\ell)$ will be vertices of the triangulation.
-This destroys the involution symmetry of $B_{LR}(\ell)$ but allows for a wider range of valid $\ell$ values. \end{remark}
+This destroys the involution symmetry of $B_{LR}(\ell)$, but the singularities of $B_{LR}(\ell)$ will be vertices of the triangulation.
+Alternatively, we could just triangulate $B_{LR}(2\ell)$ in the same manner, but our current approach allows for a wider range of valid $\ell$ values. \end{remark}